BaGorK/HOW-TO/README.md

 > This collection of small projects are made by using only HTML,VANILLA CSS AND VANILLA JAVASCRIPT.

-> Actually, most of these are available at the `W3SCOOLS WEBSITE HOWTO SECTION` and if you want you go and see at their website .
+> Actually, most of these are available at the `W3SCHOOLS WEBSITE HOWTO SECTION` and if you want you, go and have a look at their website .

 **_COME-AND-ENJOY();_**